ujjwalcts/Hybrid-app-test-assignment/README.md

 * It fetch the current Location coordinates.

 #### http-connection-plugin
-* It makes a HTTP GET request to fetch the data.
+* It makes a HTTP GET REST API call to fetch the data.

 ## Features